-Google also knows information about your site such as the frequency that the domain has changed hands or the registration expiry.
-These are difficult to manipulate, but are still important to take note of.
+Google also knows information about your sites such as the frequency that the domain has changed hands or the registration expiry.
+These are difficult to manipulate but are still important to take note of.

 Usability: Google wants to give its users the most convenient and user-friendly results.
 The more attractive your page is to the potential reader, the higher your usability score will be.

 For instance, readers often hate pages that are filled with ads, so plastering your page with too many ads will decrease your chances to get to page one.
 Another factor is the loading speed of your page.
 The slower it loads, the lower your score is.